 Set a Budget

 Not only should your budget include how much you can afford for your house payment, but it should also include how much you can afford for the furniture and things you need as well as the utility bills.
 About 40 percent is a good amount to put aside for the furnishings that you’ll need for your new home.
+You also need to consider how much of a bridging loan you are going to need to be able to afford your house, effecting how much you are going to paying monthly on your mortgage.
+Monthly payments for your mortgage need to be budgeted well in advance to ensure you can actually afford the bridging loan payments.

 Paint and Decorate Beforehand